cs3157/recitations/I-Debugging-GDB/gdb.md

 `backtrace` (or `bt`), prints the calling stack, including arguments.
 This can be especially useful in recursive programs.

+`frame [n]` will allow you to move around the call stack shown in the output of `bt`.
+This can be helpful in determining how function arguments are generated.

 `print expression` will print out an expression.
 For example `print x` prints out x, or `print *x` prints out the pointer x after dereferencing it.
 We can specify a format parameter with a slash, ie `p/t x` will print out x formatted